Commando501/Discord-Ranked-Bot/PATCH_LOG.md

 **Changes**:
 - Enhanced the `/leave` command to allow players to leave active matches
 - Added `handleMatchCancellationWithExclusion` method to MatchService
-- Implemented match cancellation without re-queueing the player who initiated the leave
+- Implemented match cancellation without re-queuing the player who initiated the leave
 - Added event logging for player-initiated match cancellations
 - Updated command feedback to properly indicate whether a player left the queue or a match
 - Preserved queue return functionality for other players in the match